MicrosoftDocs/customer-insights/ci-docs/real-time-data-ingestion.md

 - Activities configured and run
 - Contributor or Administrator permissions to authenticate your account

-## Dynamics 365 Customer Insights connector
+## Dynamics 365 Customer Insights connection

 The real-time API can ingest data from a dedicated Power Platform connector, the [Dynamics 365 Customer Insights connector](/connectors/customerinsights/), without the need to write and deploy any code.
 The connector can do the same real-time actions as the API.
 You need a valid license for premium connectors.
 For more information, see [Power Apps and Power Automate licensing FAQs](/power-platform/admin/powerapps-flow-licensing-faq).